List of Miraculous: Tales of Ladybug & Cat Noir characters: Nathalie Sancœur

 Nathalie Sancœur / Mayura (voiced by Sabrina Weisz in the English dub and Marie Chevalot in the French version) is Gabriel Agreste's personal assistant.
-She willfully assists him in his goals, both as Gabriel and Hawk Moth.
+She willfully assisted him in his goals, both as Gabriel and Hawk Moth.
 She served as the secondary antagonist until the beginning of the season 5.

-Her initial villain form is Catalyst who has the power to boost Hawk Moth into "Scarlet Moth" who can make multiple Akumas.
+Her initial villain form is Catalyst, who has the power to boost Hawk Moth into "Scarlet Moth" who can make multiple Akumas.
 Using the Peacock Miraculous, she can transform into "Mayura", and has the ability to create minions with her feathers, known as Amokization.
-Because her Miraculous is damaged, she grows bedridden, which continues even after the Miraculous is repaired.
-In later episodes, she is recovering slowly and started using leg braces.
+Because her Miraculous is damaged, she becomes bedridden, which continues even after the Miraculous is repaired.
+In later episodes, she is recovering slowly and uses leg braces.

-In season five, Nathalie eventually refused to aid Gabriel in his plans following his first defeat as Monarch when he was too obsessed with the Ladybug and Cat Miraculous to prevent Émilie's coma through the Rabbit Miraculous, while she remains in the Agreste family's employment to protect Adrien while reluctantly helping Gabriel in concern for his failing health as Cat Noir's cataclysm begins to take its toll on him.
-At one point, Nathalie was also akumatized into "Safari", a hunter who never fails to catch her target and has been granted the power of the Goat Miraculous to create gear that emulates the abilities of other Miraculouses.
+In season five, Nathalie refused to aid Gabriel in his plans following his first defeat as Monarch, due to the fact that he was too obsessed with the Ladybug and Cat Miraculous to prevent Émilie's coma through the Rabbit Miraculous.
+However, she remains in the Agreste family's employment to protect Adrien while reluctantly helping Gabriel in concern for his failing health.
+Nathalie was also akumatized into "Safari", a hunter who never fails to catch her target and has been granted the power of the Goat Miraculous to create gear that emulates the abilities of other Miraculouses.
 Her sickness is cured after Gabriel sacrificed himself for her.

-In season six, Nathalie is later shown to be associated with a secret society that is targeting Ladybug and Cat Noir's Miraculouses in "El Toro De Piedra" as she speaks to her father.
-When inquired on how they lost Gabriel on her watch, Nathalie claimed that she was rendered unconscious when that had happened.
+In season six, Nathalie and her father are shown to be associated with a secret society that is targeting Ladybug and Cat Noir's Miraculouses.